official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 that the US would be willing to seek such a resolution or, even if they did, that they would get it.”

-[^14] Minute Ehrman to Goulty, 13 February 2002, ‘US/Iraq’.
+[^14]: Minute Ehrman to Goulty, 13 February 2002, ‘US/Iraq’.

 395

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford44.
-Sir David Manning had asked Mr John Scarlett, Chairman of the Joint Intelligence
-Committee (JIC), for “an analysis of the state of opinion in Iraq” and whether there were “really segments of the population who might be willing to rise against Saddam … David was sceptical.
+44. Sir David Manning had asked Mr John Scarlett, Chairman of the Joint Intelligence Committee (JIC), for “an analysis of the state of opinion in Iraq” and whether there were “really segments of the population who might be willing to rise against Saddam … David was sceptical.
 He also mentioned work … on the … INC [Iraqi National Congress].”[^15]